History Teacher

 About the Role

-History Teacher (SEN – Secondary)
+History/ PHSE Teacher (SEN – Secondary)

 Location: Great Yarmouth & Lowestoft (50:50 split)

-Start Date: ASAP or Jan 2026 | Contract: Permanent | Hours: 35–40 per week
+Start Date: Feb 2026| Contract: Permanent | Hours: 35 - 40 per week

 Salary: Main Pay Scale

 Join a dynamic and expanding school that supports young people with ADHD, autism, dyslexia, and social, emotional, and behavioural challenges.
-Rated ‘Good’ by Ofsted, the school is entering a period of exciting growth—this is your chance to be part of something transformational.
+Rated ‘Good’ by Ofsted, the school is entering a period of exciting growth; this is your chance to be part of something transformational.

 The Role

-You’ll deliver engaging and accessible history lessons to Key Stage 3 and Key Stage 4 learners across two campuses in Great Yarmouth and Lowestoft.
+You’ll deliver engaging and accessible history and/or PHSE lessons to Key Stage 3 and Key Stage 4 learners across two campuses in Great Yarmouth and Lowestoft.
 With small class sizes, a movement-based learning philosophy, and strong wraparound support, this is a role where creativity and connection are central to success.
 Lessons are designed to awaken curiosity, encourage exploration, and make historical concepts relevant and memorable for diverse learners.

 Key Responsibilities

-• Use movement, creativity, and hands-on approaches to bring history to life
+• Use movement, creativity, and hands on approaches to bring history to life

 • Support pupils’ academic, emotional, and social development within a trauma-informed environment